mdaeron/src.daeron.fr/md/biblio.md

 <!--## In preparation-->

 ## In review
 + [(PDF)](Daeron-Vermeesch-2023.pdf) M. Daëron and P. Vermeesch.
-Omnivariant Generalized Least Squares Regression: Theory, Geochronological Applications, and Making the Case for Reconciled Δ~47~  calibrations.
+Omnivariant Generalized Least Squares Regression: Theory, Geochronological Applications, and Making the Case for Reconciled Δ~47~ Calibrations.
 In review, _Chemical Geology_.

 ## In press